-The infantry.
-Or as the poet said, the poor bloody infantry.
-It might not be the world’s oldest profession, but it’s certainly in the top ten.
+The Infantry branch is called the Queen of Battle in a reference to chess.
+The Queen can close with and destroy the enemy by moving in any direction on the board.
+Infantry might not be the world’s oldest profession, but it’s certainly in the top ten.
 The ratio of infantry soldiers (grunts) to those of other combat arms and support personnel may have declined over the centuries, but not their importance.
 There’s a reason why we still (and likely always will) say boots on the ground.
-Read on for a look at grunt life.
+Read on for a look at grunt life: the infantry at war.

 [You can skip the intro if you’d prefer: ⇓⇓⇓.]

 “I love the infantry because they are the underdogs.
 They are the mud-rain-frost-and-wind boys.
 They have no comforts, and they even learn to live without the necessities.
 And in the end they are the guys that wars can’t be won without.”
 Ernie Pyle

 This collection of remembrances is drawn from a large number of soldiers’ memoirs, diaries, and autobiographies.
 In it are recollections from numerous conflicts written by men of varying nationalities.
 Most were written by infantrymen.
 Those not authored by an infantryman are written about infantrymen by a contemporary directly observing or interacting with them.

 Original (mis)spellings have been retained wherever possible, as have “Commonwealth” spellings (e.g. armour) except in places where an autocorrect feature change slipped through.

 This article will be updated periodically.
 Please leave suggestions for additional sources in the comments.

 Links to each book (or source) can be found underneath the individual quotes.